elcajon-dev/repository-edge/duplicati/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Nextcloud add-on for Home Assistant.
+Duplicati add-on for Home Assistant.

 ## About

-This is an nextcloud add-on for Home Assistant.
+This is an duplicati add-on for Home Assistant.

 [:books: Read the full add-on documentation][docs]